Great Basin montane forests: Species

 The bristlecone pine is an important species that is indicative of the Great Basin montane forest.
 Bristlecones live a long time, some for thousands of years.
 The harsh areas they occupy are often devoid of other plant life, so there is little competition and reduced risk of fire.
 The trees grow very slowly, producing very dense, disease-resistant wood.
 These factors contribute to the bristlecone's long life.

+Jamesia tetrapetala is an endemic shrub species, native to the Grant, Highland, and Snake ranges of eastern Nevada and the House Range of western Utah, where it grows on limestone cliffs, crevices, and talus slopes from 2000 to 3300 meters elevation.

 Subregions

 In 1987, Omernik defined the area between the Sierra Nevada and the Wasatch Range as a distinct ecoregion, numbered 13.
 In 1999, the U.S. Environmental Protection Agency adopted Omernik's ecoregion, labeling it as Level III in its ecoregion hierarchy.
 Ecoregion 13 was further split into Level IV ecoregions according to elevation and location within Nevada and Utah.

 The WWF took ecoregion 13 and split it according to elevation, naming the higher sub-ecoregions the "Great Basin montane forests".
 Below is a list of higher-level Level IV ecoregions.
 The high-elevation ecoregions are distributed as sky islands, without contact with each other.
 In general, the further from the Rocky Mountains, the less species-rich the area.